shamblett/mod_dart/README.md

 Secondly we have to set the module specific directives :-

-1. ```DartExePath``` - mandatory, the path to the Dart executable to use.
+1. ```DartExePath``` - mandatory, the path to the Dart executable to use, must be executable by the webserver
-2. ```CachePath ``` - mandatory, a cache directory path, must be read/writeable by the webserver.
+2. ```CachePath ``` - mandatory, a cache directory path, must be read/writeable by the webserver and in the document root
-3. ```TemplatePath``` - mandatory, the path to the Apache class template to use, more on this later.
+3. ```TemplatePath``` - mandatory, the path to the Apache class template to use, must be in the document root more on this later.
 4. ```PackageRoot``` - optional, the package root for the VM, passed as the --package-root option, if not set this will default to ServerRoot.

-If you are using a virtual host AddHandler directive goes in the <Directory> config clause.
+If you are using a virtual host the AddHandler directive goes in the <Directory> config clause.

 There is also an associated module config file in the test directory, [00-dart.conf](test/00-dart.conf). this should be copied to your apache modules conf directory.